slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-6/packetizer_raw_output.md

 Introduce explicit normative requirements for expiry validation, including rejecting records past their expiry, defining acceptable clock skew, and clarifying reuse conditions.

+**Severity:** Medium
+  *Basis:* Ambiguous expiry enforcement can lead to interoperability issues and security vulnerabilities by allowing stale CAA policies to be erroneously accepted or rejected.

+**Confidence:** High

 ---

 ## Report 4: 9799-6-4